I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 My point is that you can do the same workout routine as someone else but see completely different results.

-Some people may recommend you doing fasted kettlebell training because it works for them, but this won’t guarantee it will work for you.
+Some people may recommend you do fast kettlebell training because it works for them, but this won’t guarantee it will work for you.

 So keep that in mind.